Fat Signal Fraction: 100 xย (liver SIIP-liver SIOP)/(2 x liver SIIP). Used if both echoes are obtained after a single excitation.

-Fat Signal Percentage: 100 x (liver SIIP/spleen SIIP) – (liver SIOP/spleen SIOP)/ 2 x (liver SIIP/spleen SIIP)
+Fat Signal Percentage: 100 xย (liver SIIP/spleen SIIP) - (liver SIOP/spleen SIOP)/ 2 x (liver SIIP/spleen SIIP).
+Used if the echoes are acquired separately.

 This calculation only gives a rough estimate of hepatic steatosis and likely underestimates hepatic steatosis.
 Accurate hepatic steatosis estimation can be performed on dedicated MRI studies.
 This calculator is ideal for estimating fat on a routine MRI abdomen using two point Dixon technique for approximate quantification of steatosis.